-The panel is supplied with a plastic detachable lid, plastic back box, Main Control PCB and a Power Supply PCB.
+The panel is supplied with a hinged metal lid, metal back box and four separate PCBs (Main Control PCB, Power Supply PCB, Switch & Indicator PCB, LCD PCB).
 Space is available inside the panel for the rated capacity of VRLA backup batteries and an optional network driver card.